LinaYahya/node-girls/stretch.md

 If you finish early, or want to keep working on this as a side project after the workshop, here's some ideas on how to upgrade your creation.

-It would be a great idea to create a new branch on Git for yourself, so you can experiment and not have to worry about ruining your previous code.

 ### Display the date
  Edit `script.js` so that the timestamps for the previous blog posts are displayed in a human-readable way.